stacksgov/sips/sips/sip-03x/sip-03x-fix-burn-block-height-in-at-block.md

 # Backwards Compatibility

-The behavior for contracts deployed prior to Stacks Epoch 3.1 will not change
+To avoid breaking consensus, the behavior of `burn-block-height` in blocks prior to Stacks Epoch 3.1 will not change

 # Activation